jc2889/OpenPickleballMachine/README.md

 ### 1. Hardware Setup
 - Assemble the machine using off-the-shelf components, including motors, motor controllers, and the Raspberry Pi.
-- Follow the wiring instructions provided in the `docs/assembly` folder to connect the components.
+- Follow the wiring instructions provided in the `docs/instructions` folder to connect the components.

 ### 2. Software Setup
 - Download balena etcher: https://etcher.balena.io/
-- Using balena etcher, flash the img file in `docs/firmware` folder to download the needed firmware.
+- Using balena etcher, flash the .img file in `docs/firmware` folder to download the needed firmware or follow the instructions on how to create your own.

 ### Recommended Software:

-MobaXterm for SSH access
+MobaXterm for SSH access on Pi https://mobaxterm.mobatek.net/
-https://mobaxterm.mobatek.net/

 CAD Software for editing printed parts or for modifications